Ike (Fire Emblem)

 Ike (アイク, Aiku) is a character from the Fire Emblem series of video games.
-He is the central protagonist and Lord-class character of the ninth game in the series, Fire Emblem: Path of Radiance and one of the central characters in Fire Emblem: Radiant Dawn.
+He is the central protagonist and Lord-class character of the ninth game in the series, Fire Emblem: Path of Radiance, and one of the central characters in Fire Emblem: Radiant Dawn.
 Ike is one of the most popular characters in the Fire Emblem series, and has appeared in other media, most notably the Super Smash Bros. fighting game series.

 Development

 The character designs were done by Senri Kita in Fire Emblem: Path of Radiance, an artist new to the series.
 In contrast to previous Fire Emblem games, where the protagonist was of royal blood, the main character Ike was intended to be of lower social rank, a mercenary who becomes involved in royal politics and conflict rather than being born into it.
 Ike was born from the many ideas for new directions being suggested for the new 3D game, with many people wanting the protagonist everyone could empathize with.
 His status as a mercenary was a highly requested character trait by male staff.
-A character that returned from previous games was Jeigan, who was this time designed as a female character named Titania.

 In Fire Emblem: Radiant Dawn, the character movements in cutscenes were mapped using motion capture, with between 100 and 150 animations per character to implement.
 The dialogue for characters was also made slightly rougher based on feedback from Path of Radiance.

 Ike's personality and blue hair is derived from Hector, the protagonist of Fire Emblem: The Blazing Blade; the game's release in Europe and North America led Ike's creators to discover that he was one of the most popular characters in the series.